Beekeeping Barrier Management System for Pest and Disease Control

 1. Barrier Philosophy

 Come up with a philosophy that will define and guide your barrier system.
 It should touch on the goals of the barrier system.
 This philosophy is best if it also defines the size of units in the barrier system.
-It can be an individual beehive or apiary wide barrier system definition of units.
+It can be an individual beehive or apiary-wide barrier system definition of units.
 Your philosophy could also mention the location and person or company applying it in your beekeeping operation.
 When defining your units, note that large unit sizes reduce the effectiveness of the barrier management system.
 They however make logistics easier.

 The main aim of barrier management systems in beekeeping is to keep American Foulbrood outbreaks under control.
-Even then, the system helps with control of other honeybee diseases and pests.
+Even then, the system helps with the control of other honeybee diseases and pests.
 For this reason, most barrier system philosophies have a high degree of similarity in the goals they mention or define.
-They show difference in the size of units in the system, the location they are to be applied in, and in the beekeeper applying the philosophy.
+They show differences in the size of units in the system, the location they are to be applied in, and in the beekeeper applying the philosophy.
 A sample philosophy for example is: Applying a Barrier Management System for Pests and Disease Control in the BeeKeepClub Texas Apiaries.

 2. Barrier Strategy for Each Asset

 Once you have developed your system philosophy, come up with a strategy for implementation by asset.
 In beekeeping, the most important asset is often the honeybee colony.
-Have the wellbeing of the colony in mind as you come up with a strategy to implement your barrier management system.
+Have the well-being of the colony in mind as you come up with a strategy to implement your barrier management system.
 Best strategies lay emphasis on the unit (apiary or beehive) and the equipment permanently found in the unit.
-They also have processes and methods for the handling and use of tools and equipment that is used across units.
+They also have processes and methods for the handling and use of tools and equipment that are used across units.

-In large beekeeping operations, apiaries may be split into sections that are considered as individual units in the barrier management system.
+In large beekeeping operations, apiaries may be split into sections that are considered individual units in the barrier management system.
 Developing a strategy for the general barrier system and for each asset will see you decide on the processes and activities that make up the barrier system.
 These processes and activities should be user-friendly for both you and your apiary laborers.
-Illustrating the functions, processes and activities of the barrier system is great for easy understanding when you go to the training and implementation stage.
+Illustrating the functions, processes, and activities of the barrier system is great for easy understanding when you go to the training and implementation stage.

 3. Involve and Train Employees and Support Staff